-In the context of criminal law, bigamy is the act of marrying someone while still being legally married to someone else.
-Bigamy is a crime in most countries.
+Bigamy is the act of marrying someone while still being legally married to someone else, considered a serious crime in most countries.

-In order to be convicted of bigamy, the prosecution must prove that the defendant knowingly and intentionally entered into a marriage while already being legally married to someone else.
-It is not necessary for the prosecution to prove that the defendant intended to deceive or defraud anyone.
+In most countries, bigamy is illegal and considered a crime.
+The specific elements of the offense and the penalties for conviction vary depending on the jurisdiction.
+Generally, the prosecution must prove that the defendant knowingly and intentionally entered into a second marriage while still being legally married to someone else.
+In some jurisdictions, the prosecution must also show that the defendant intended to deceive or defraud the second spouse.

 [ Glossary ]